PepeElToro41/ui-labs/CONTRIBUTING.md

 ```

 If the build is successful, you can create a pull request to the main repository detailing the changes you made.

+# Contributing by Sponsoring

+UI Labs is *and always will be* a free and open-source project.

+This project is always growing and always improving.

+Sponsoring is a great way to support the project and allow me to give more time to work on it.